 The editing toolkit is still in beta version, which means it’s not perfect yet.

-We believe it can already speed up your workflow, so we wanted to let you use it as soon as possible.
+We believe it can already speed up your workflow a lot, so we wanted to let you use it as soon as possible.

 If you come across anything that doesn't work as expected or have any ideas for improvements, please send them through the feedback form in the app.